m4tuzalix/python_job_reporter/README.md

 - DB clears itself every day
 - Scraper creates one xls file per day and edits it (if already existing then appends new data)
 - Scraper can by run any time :)

+# v1.1 - UPDATE
+- Added one new website to scrap, fixed linkedin scraping(structure of the website has changed)